brofield/simpleini/README.md

 - preserves comments on the file, section and keys where possible
 - supports both char or wchar_t programming interfaces
 - supports both MBCS (system locale) and UTF-8 file encodings
+- supports ICU as conversion library on all platforms
 - system locale does not need to be UTF-8 on Linux/Unix to load UTF-8 file
 - support for non-ASCII characters in section, keys, values and comments
 - support for non-standard character types or file encodings via user-written converter classes